bezhanSalleh/filament-shield/README.md

 > [!IMPORTANT]
 > This iteration is a complete rewrite from versions 3.x and 4.x-beta and is not backward compatible.
-Please refer to the release notes on how to [UPGRADE](https://github.com/bezhanSalleh/filament-shield/releases/tag/4.0.0).
+Please refer to the [Upgrade](#upgrade) section on how to proceed.

-> [!NOTE]
-> The documentation is a work in progress.
-Please refer to the [CHANGELOG](CHANGELOG.md) and [PR](https://github.com/bezhanSalleh/filament-shield/pull/592) for the latest updates.
-> Feedback and contributions are welcome!

 ## Features